merkede/podcast-website/content/projects/NEAS/index.md

 ### Defining the problem

 NEAS Energy was facing a significant business problem in acquiring biogas assets that were not turning a profit due to faulty sensors and inaccurate fuel level readings.
-This lack of visibility into fuel levels made it difficult to determine how much fuel could be fed into the CHB turbine to generate power for the Lebrade algorithm to hedge.
+This lack of visibility into fuel levels made it difficult to determine how much fuel could be fed into the CHP engines to generate power for the Lebrade algorithm to hedge.

 > Faulty sensor readings in a biogas asset hinder efficient power production and sales due to uncertainty in fuel level.